Lebanon: 8 killed, thousands injured in pagers' explosion – DW – 09/17/2024

 "About 2,750 people were injured... more than 200 of them critically," he added.

-Hezbollah had said that three people were killed, including two of its members and a girl.
+Hezbollah said that three people were killed, including two of its members and a girl.

+A Hezbollah official, speaking on the condition of anonymity, told the Reuters news agency that the incident was "the biggest security breach" the group had been subjected to in nearly a year of conflict with Israel.

 Unconfirmed reports circulated that Israel had targeted the communications devices and was behind the detonations.